minio/docs/source/developers/file-transfer-protocol.rst

 Overview
 --------

-You can use the File Transfer Protocol (FTP) or Secure File Transfer Protocol (SFTP) to interact with the objects on a MinIO deployment.
+You can use the File Transfer Protocol (``FTP``) to interact with the objects on a MinIO deployment.

+You must specifically enable FTP or SFTP when starting the server.
+Enabling either server type does not affect other MinIO features.

+This page uses the abbreviation ``FTP`` throughout, but you can use any of the supported FTP protocols described below.

 Supported Protocols
 ~~~~~~~~~~~~~~~~~~~